vnijs/radiant/README.md

 Simply saving output is not enough.
 You need the ability to recreate results for the same data and/or when new data become available.
 Moreover, others may want to review your analysis and results.
 Save and load the state of the application to continue your work at a later time or on another omputer.
 Share state files with others and create reproducible reports using [Rmarkdown](http://rmarkdown.rstudio.com/).
 See also the section on `Saving and loading state` below

+If you are using Radiant on a server you can even share the url (include the SSUID) with others so they can see what you are working on.
+Thanks for this feature go to [Joe Cheng](https://github.com/jcheng5).

 #### Programming

 Although Radiant's web-interface can handle quite a few data and analysis tasks, at times you may prefer to write your own code.
 Radiant provides a bridge to programming in R(studio) by exporting the functions used for analysis.
 For more information about programming with Radiant see the [programming](http://vnijs.github.io/radiant/programming.html) page on the documentation site.